Aspose/releases.aspose.com/content/en/imaging/net/release-notes/2024/aspose-imaging-for-net-24-8-release-notes.md

 menuItemWithNoContent: false
 ---

+Notice: We've discontinued the support of Aspose.Imaging plugins since v24.9.
+Please visit [https://products.imagise.com](https://products.imagise.com) if you need the next-generation solution, which is coming soon.
-Notice: The property RecordCount in the Aspose.Imaging.FileFormats.Core.VectorPaths.LengthRecord class is now obsolete and will be removed in the next release.
+The property RecordCount in the Aspose.Imaging.FileFormats.Core.VectorPaths.LengthRecord class is now obsolete and will be removed in the next release.
 It is recommended to use BezierKnotRecordsCount from the same class instead.